Lally columns and jack posts are vertical steel members that are used to support horizontal members like ceilings and beams.

 A qualified and practicing structural engineer will identify your needs.

 The engineer will also identify the structural conditions, load conditions, and other important factors.

 Based on these conditions, he/she will suggest the size, numbers, and locations of lally columns.

 In most states, you will need building permits to install lally columns permanently.

-The approving agency will examine your structural report to validate your application for permanent construction.
+The approving agency will examine the structural report to verify your application for permanent construction.

 Following claim verification, they will physically inspect your structure to determine the validity of your application.

 In most cases, your contractor will assist you in filing claims and obtaining the necessary permits from these authorities.